jimmymuthoni/python-data-structure-algorithms/Leetcode/contains duplicate/README.md

 - time complexity: O(n)
 - space complexity: O(n)

 The idea is to implement set since it only store distict values.
-This reduces time timplexity from 0(n^2) if we dicided to use brute force and O(nlogn) if we decied frist to compare adjacent values to O(n).
+This reduces time timplexity from 0(n^2) if we dicided to use brute force and O(nlogn) if we decied frist to compare adjacent values to O(n)